A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Introduction

 and

 \end{conjecture}

 The numerical value of the probability $1/2$ here is inessential and could be replaced by any other constant between $0$ and $1$.
 Roughly speaking, Conjecture \ref{inv-conj-strong} is a strengthening of Conjecture \ref{inv-conj} in which the polynomial $P$ produced by that conjecture is well approximated by some combination of random shifts of $f$, where the degree $\eps(m)$ of approximation can be guaranteed to be much better than the level $\frac{1}{m}$ of correlation between the polynomial $P$ and the original function $f$.
-The Lipschitz property of $F$ is unimportant, since one can easily discretize $f$ to take on a bounded number of values, but we retain it for minor technical reasons.
+The Lipschitz property of $F$ is unimportant, since one can easily discretize $f$ to take on a bounded number of values, but we retain it for minor technical reasons\footnote{The Lipschitz property is used in Appendix \ref{app} to prove the correspondence principle (see Theorem \ref{implication} below), where it is used in the proof of Proposition \ref{prop-sampling} (cf. \cite[Proposition 3.13]{taozieglerhigh}) in the form of the Arzel\`{a}--Ascoli theorem.}.